Carglass/giflens-website/source/index.md

 > GifLens **supercharges** the GIF capabilities built into Visual Studio Code.
 It helps you to **visualize GIFs** at a glance using `GIFLENS` tags and code lens, **seamlessly navigate and explore** Gif repositories, **gain valuable insights** via powerful GIFs, and so much more.

-# You code it, now you can sign it
+# Code it, GIF it

 VIDEO WHICH SHOWS THE MAIN WORKFLOW